Exciton Scattering via Algebraic Topology: Intersection Theory in

-By the proof of Proposition~\ref{prop:mult_in_hom}, the domain of \eqref{eqn:local-version} has a preferred isomorphism to $\Z^{m_p}$, where $m_p$ is the multiplicity of $f(e^{ik})$.
-Following that proof, there are generators $(\mu_i \times \mu_W)_{i =1,\ldots,m_p}$ for the domain.
 Applying the orientation class to the image of these generators yields the intersection product $j_*(\mu_t) \cdot f_*(\mu_W)$.
 To analyze this product, we make use of the fact that the homological intersection product is equivalent to a linking number~\cite[p.~361,~Ex.~2,~3]{Spanier:AlgTop}.
-Therefore, $j_*(\mu_t) \cdot f_*(\mu_W)$ is non-zero only when the curve $f(W)$ links with $j_*(\mu_t)$, which occurs when $f(W)$ has non-trivial intersection with the path component of $S^{n^2-1} \setminus \partial V_\epsilon$ corresponding to the class $\mu_t$ via Alexander duality.
-In general, this intersection index will only be non-zero on at most two of the generators (see Figure~\ref{fig:nbhd_U}).
-Let $A$ be the arc $\{e^{ik}|0 < k < \epsilon\}$.
-The orientation of the arc $W$ is induced by the counter-clockwise orientation of $S^1$.
-The counterclockwise orientation of $S^1$ implies that the intersection index will be given by the number of eigenvalues of $f(e^{i(k+\gamma)})$ in $A$ minus the number of eigenvalues of $f(e^{i(k-\gamma)})$ in $A$.
-But this is the definition of the local intersection index $\iota_p$. \end{proof}
+Therefore, $j_*(\mu_t) \cdot f_*(\mu_W)$ is non-zero only when the curve $f(W)$ links with $j_*(\mu_t)$, which occurs when $f(W)$ has non-trivial intersection with the path component of $S^{n^2-1} \setminus \partial V$ corresponding to the class $\mu_t$ via Alexander duality.